 E Psy 715 Seminar in Learning (3-6)

 Selected topics and issues in school and human learning.
-Prerequisite(s): Two courses in learning and/or motivation and consent of division.
+Prerequisite(s): Two graduate courses in instruction, learning, and / or motivation.

 E Psy 721 Comparative Theories of Human Development (3)